wintechis/flex-rml-node/README.md

 # flex-rml-node

 **flex-rml-node** is a Node.js compatible version of FlexRML built with node-gyp.
 This implementation is based on the [ESP32 version of FlexRML](https://github.com/wintechis/flex-rml-esp32/tree/main), meaning all data is mapped in memory and performed in a single thread.
+The package is only tested on Ubuntu 22.04 using node v20.10.0.
+If you use Windows try using flex-rml-node in WSL.

 ## How to Use